karthik11135/add_hdf_proposal/add_hdf_proposal.md

 ## My Approach towards the project

-A flexible schema can be created to store all data in HDF files.
+A flexible schema can be created to store all the data in HDF files.
 A base serialization class can be implemented to serialize complex data structures.
 Module-specific serialization can be implemented for all modules (e.g., Plasma, Transport, etc.).

-For checkpoints, a checkpoint manager can be implemented, utilizing various trigger algorithms (e.g., iteration based, time based, storage based, convergence based, etc.).
+For checkpoints, a checkpoint manager can be implemented, utilizing various trigger methods (e.g., iteration based, time based, storage based, convergence based, etc.).
 Whenever a trigger condition is occured, a checkpoint is created.
 Each checkpoint is stored as an HDF5 file containing the entire simulation state.
 Iteration specific data can be retrieved from these files.
 Finally, necessary unit tests can be written, and proper documentation of code changes are to be updated.

 ```
 /checkpoints/